midlantica/LovelyBunchOfCoconuts/content/quotes/You-cannot-strengthen-the-weak-by-weakening-the-strong-Abraham-Lincoln.md

 ---
-title: "You cannot strengthen the weak by weakening the strong"
+title: 'You cannot strengthen the weak by weakening the strong'
 ---

 ## "You cannot strengthen the weak by weakening the strong."